F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 As3 Declaration can be deployed in Traditional way as well as Per-Application Way :

 - Traditional Way - Entire Declaration needs to be passed in during the create and update call along with the tenant details in the declaration.
-- Per-Application Way - Only Specific application/s details needs to be passed and rest application can be added in the update call , without passing the entire declaration.
+- Per-Application Way - Only application details needs to be passed in the as3_json.
 Tenant name needs to be passed else random tenant name will be generated.

-PerApplication needs to be turned `true` as a Prerequisite on the Big-IP (BIG-IP AS3 version >3.50) device.
+**Note:** : PerApplication needs to be turned `true` as a Prerequisite on the Big-IP (BIG-IP AS3 version >3.50) device.
 For details : <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/per-app-declarations.html>

 ## Example Usage